software-dev-academy/pid-exercise-3/README.md

 - It should not require a restart of the application for some of the functionalities to work.

-Java is the chosen programming language for this exercise.
+- Java is the chosen programming language for this exercise.
 Explore and choose a suitable Java library of your own choice to parse and write JSON files.

+### Questions

 These are some of the open questions for you to think about,
 1. How can we save the attendance sheet?
 What information do we need to save?
-2. How is the JSON library handling file writes?
+1. How is the JSON library handling file writes?
-3. What are the pros and cons of having to save a file...
+1. What are the pros and cons of having to save a file...
-  - ...of the whole attendance sheet?
+   1. ...of the whole attendance sheet?
-  - ...for every member?
+   1. ...for every member?
-4. What could be used instead of JSON?
+1. What could be used instead of JSON?
-5. Discuss the decision behind your chosen library.
+1. Discuss the decision behind your chosen library.
-6. What kind of data structure can we use to store members?
+1. What kind of data structure can we use to store members?
-7. What kind of data structures can we use for the application?
+1. What kind of data structures can we use for the application?

 Good luck, and great job on the previous exercises.